 Okay, let me admit from a start… maybe not that llama-filled after all!
 At least, I was extremely discontent with the number of real-life llamas that I saw during my time there.
 However, there are plenty of options for buying a llama souvenir with you home or trying local llama cuisine… Thus, back on track!

 Let’s talk about what there is to do in Purmamarca:

 This is an obligatory activity when in Purmamarca!
 Cerro de Siete Colores or “the mountain of seven colors” is properly the most famous part in Purmamarca.
 This piece of the mountain is said to have up to seven distinct color tones in it.
 However, it does depend on how the sun lights on the mountain how many of them you will be able to see.

 I want to be frank with you, and say that I was not that impressed with this seven-colored darling – and even less after seen its big brother of 14 colors in Humahuaca more north (but more about that next time).
 However, they did do their marketing course with excellence and have managed to promote the seven-colored mountain amazingly well.

 The local handcraft market of Purmamarca

-By the main square of Purmamarca, Plaza 9 de Julio, there is every day a market with all kind of local handcraft.
-My favorite one was, without doubt, these llamas!
+By the main square of Purmamarca, Plaza 9 de Julio, there is every day a market with all kinds of local handcraft.
+My favorite one was, without a doubt, these llamas!